Skip to content

 Korean Vegetable Tofu Stir Fry

-This easy stir fry recipe serves six people so you may find that you have leftovers if you are just cooking for one or two people.
+This easy Korean vegetable tofu stir fry recipe serves six people so you may find that you have leftovers if you are just cooking for one or two people.
 To store the stir fry, simply place it in an airtight container in the fridge until you plan to serve it.
 It should keep well for at least 3 days or so.
+Then, when you are ready to reheat it, you can simply warm it up in the microwave or a pan on top of the stove with a splash of water, while stirring it to promote even heating.

 5 from 2 votes

-On a recent visit to an Asian grocery store, I discovered Gochujang sauce, a Korean red pepper and rice paste.
+On a recent visit to an Asian grocery store, I discovered gochujang sauce, a Korean red pepper and rice paste.
 It resembles tomato paste in color and texture and has a similar earthy sweetness punctuated by a bite of lingering heat from the red chilies.
-It inspired me to make this simple Korean tofu vegetable stir fry, a new favorite of mine!
+It inspired me to make this simple Korean tofu vegetable stir fry with gochujang sauce recipe, a new favorite of mine!

 Prep Time: 10 minutes